ubermensch/ciphers/README.md

 # ciphers

-A fun little CLI program to encode/decode strings in various historical cipher schemes.
+A Go package and CLI tool to encode/decode strings in various historical cipher schemes.

 So far, the following are implemented: